mcneel/developer.rhino3d.com/content/en/guides/eto/view-and-data/complex-bindings/_index.md

 Here is a more fully formed UI project with some of the bindings we used above all brought togehter.

-Convert / Cast / Child / ToBool
-// Enabled Binding would be good too

 ``` cs
 using System;
 using System.Linq;